 Manageability and configuration possibilities

 Although this section is closely related to the previous one, insofar as it refers to a large extent to the different possibilities that the vacuum cleaner for laminate floors i.e. a robot vacuum offers us, we have preferred to show it separately, to review the different options that the robot can have when handling it and to configure the cleaning of our home exactly as we want.
+A vacuum cleaner with retractable cord can also be helpful in moving around the home to clean the hidden spaces.

 Almost all the devices have a button on the top to start it.
 In addition, some robots include remote control, from which it is possible to operate it comfortably, in addition to accessing other functions that cannot be operated from the robot itself.